For all that did not know, Guanajuato is the name of a province as well as a city in Mexico, located around 4 hours away from Mexico City by car.

 Backpacking Guanajuato Safety

-When traveling through this region, it would be best to stay for less than a week at most.
+When traveling through this region, it would be best to stay for less than a week at most but it’s not unusual for travelers to want to stay longer.

 This is due to the fact that any surrounding region to Guanajuato is safer, including nearby Mexico City.
-Guanajuato has an amazing culture and heritage, but the safety of the tourist is paramount.
+Guanajuato has an amazing culture and heritage, but staying safe as a tourist is remains paramount.

 If you cannot wait to go to these amazing pretty spots, be sure to stay out of harm’s way and keep the stopover as quick as can be.